 How to Apply and be Registered for Field Placement Credits

 After students have been offered an externship, they must turn in a resume, a letter of intent, and an unofficial transcript to the Field Placement Program Director, in order to get registered for the Field Placement course and receive class credit.
 The Course Handbook provides guidance on how to do so, and includes a sample letter of intent on page 9.
-Please note that the final day for field placement applications for the spring semester of 2018 must be received via e-mail by 4:00 pm on January 12, 2018.
+Please note that the final day for field placement applications for the summer semester of 2018 must be received via e-mail by 4:00 pm on June 1, 2018.
 Students are encouraged to apply much earlier in case there are any issues with their application or placement site.
 No applications will be accepted after this date.
 Once a student's application has been received, the Field Placement Program Director will notify the student if they have been approved for the course.
 If a student is approved, the Director will confirm that student has room in their class schedule for the Field Placement course, and will then process the student's registration.

 A special note about placements that have not been previously approved for field placement: